jgreathouse9/FDIDTutorial/StataVignette.md

              r(series) :  61 x 5
             r(results) :  1 x 7
 ```
-The ```r(series)``` is a matrix containing the observed and counterfactual values, calendar time, event time, and individual treatment effects.
+The ```r(series)``` is a matrix containing the observed and counterfactual values, event time, individual treatment effects, and the standard error for the treatment effect.

 The results themselves can also be conveniently accessed like
 ```stata